 - Consider trying to sell anything and everything in good, usable condition, in one or two yard sales and then donating whatever doesn’t sell to your favorite charity.

 - Perhaps there are items that you would like to keep but just don’t have room for at home like sentimental items, generational items, antique furniture, items to give to distant family members, etc. Consider storing these items in the appropriate (possible climate-controlled or alarmed) storage unit.

 Amy’s Attic Self Storage

-The friendly, knowledgeable, and professional staff at all seven of the Amy’s Attic Central Texas locations would be happy to help you find the best storage unit to fit your needs.
+The friendly, knowledgeable, and professional staff at all five of the Amy’s Attic Central Texas locations would be happy to help you find the best storage unit to fit your needs.
 With 24/7 surveillance and electronic password protected gates, you can be sure your loved one’s precious items will be protected at Amy’s Attic Self Storage.